cissagatto/HPML-J/README.md

 _number_dataset_ is the dataset number in the datasets.csv file

-_number_cores_ is the total colors you want to use in parallel execution.
+_number_cores_ is the total cores you want to use in parallel execution.

 _number_folds_ is the number of folds you want for cross-validation